aBock4/it3038c-scripts/project3/README.md

 The API used was provided by: https://www.openbrewerydb.org/

-The documentation that I used for the API: https://www.openbrewerydb.org/documentation

 This script gets a list of breweries that the user searched for by name, state, city, or type.

 ### Prerequisites: